 In the ventilator, the gas flows through the safety valve and then to the flow valve, which controls all inspiratory air flow to the patient.
-A flow sensor is provided to measure delivered flow to the patient, and the closed-loop control system ensures the delivery of the required flow to the patient.
-A pressure sensor is used to measure the pressure at the patient connection to ensure patient safety.
-The electromechanical pneumatic system controls PEEP during exhalation.
+A flow sensor is also provided to measure delivered flow to the patient, and the closed-loop control system ensures the delivery of the required flow to the patient.
+A pressure sensor is also used to measure the pressure at the patient connection to ensure patient safety.
+The electromechanical pneumatic system also controls PEEP during exhalation.

-See diagram on the following page.
+See the diagram below.